Zucker scores winning goal, Wild beat Stars 5-4

+DALLAS (AP) -- Even at their worst, the Minnesota Wild keep finding ways to win.

-DALLAS (AP) -- Jason Zucker scored the winner with 6:45 to play as the Minnesota Wild beat the Dallas Stars 5-4 after blowing a four-goal lead Saturday night.
+Jason Zucker was in the right place at the right time to score the winner with 6:45 to play and Minnesota beat the Dallas Stars 5-4 on Saturday night after blowing a four-goal lead.

-Zucker skated into the paint as Dallas goalie Kari Lehtonen blocked a shot.
-The puck bounced off Zucker's chest and into the goal just before the net came off its moorings.
-A replay review confirmed the goal.
+Zucker skated into the paint as goalie Kari Lehtonen blocked Mikael Granlund's wrist shot from the left corner.
+The puck bounced off Zucker and into the goal just before the net came off its moorings.
+A replay review confirmed the score.

+''I was just trying to drive the net, and (Granlund) threw it there,'' Zucker said. ''Lehtonen got his stick on it and kind of popped up, hit my shoulder and went in.''

+The Wild finished the first half of the schedule 27-9-5 for a franchise-record 59 points to lead the Western Conference.
+Chicago also has 59 points, but Minnesota has a better points percentage.

-Three Minnesota players scored in the first 4:01, and the Wild led 4-0 before the period ended.
+Saturday's game looked like an easy win after three Minnesota players scored in the first four minutes, and the Wild led 4-0 before the first period ended.

 The goals by Mikko Koivu, Eric Staal and Matt Dumba knocked Stars starting goalie Antti Niemi from the game without a save.